 Be a bit selfish here.
 Don’t participate in inquiries while you’re waiting for trades to develop if these inquiries pull your focus away from your work.
 You need to set the highest priority for your own trades.

 Being social and engaged with others can sometimes swap you away from your own goals and targets.

-Crafting a special routine and regiment that allows you to laser focus into the zone is a crucial part of succeeding on your own as a trader.
-Establish it and maintain it and hopefully you’ll enjoy a successful career trading.
+Crafting a special routine and regiment that allows you to laser focus into the zone is a crucial part of succeeding on your own as a disciplined trader.
+Establish it and maintain it, and hopefully, you’ll enjoy a successful career trading.